parikhalay/Emotion-Detection/README.md

 # A.I.ducation Analytics Project Readme

-Welcome to **A.I.ducation Analytics**, where we embark on the journey of revolutionizing academic feedback using Artificial Intelligence.
-In this project, we are shaping the future of AI-driven education with real-time analysis of student facial responses.
+In this project, we are analysing student facial responses thus shaping the future of AI-driven education.
 Our innovative system empowers educators with insights to create dynamic and engaging learning experiences.

 ## Project Introduction

 As AI lectures present complex algorithms, instructors are no longer in the dark about student engagement.
-Our system scrutinizes students' facial responses in real-time, distinguishing the curious from the overwhelmed.
-A sleek dashboard offers instructors immediate insights, such as 30% engaged, 20% neutral, and 10% nearing cognitive overload.
-Smart AI suggestions nudge adjustments in real-time, ensuring lectures evolve to meet learners' needs.
+Our system examines students' facial responses in real-time, distinguishing the curious from the overwhelmed.
+A sleek desing of the system offers instructors immediate insights, such as engaged, neutral, bored etc. Smart AI suggestions in real-time ensures lectures evolve to meet learners' needs.
 As graduate students on this pioneering project, we are not just coding; we are sculpting the next phase of dynamic, AI-enhanced education.

 ## Project Objective